PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

 with a slight abuse of notation in order to unify regression and classification tasks as far as possible.

 We discuss different properties of \pd{} attributions in \Cref{app-sec:preddiff_properties}. \pd{} satisfies the classic Shapley axioms on \emph{sensitivity}, \emph{linearity} and \emph{symmetry}.
-However, the \emph{completeness} property--i.e, summing up all feature relevances is equal to the prediction plus some reference point--only holds under particular circumstances.
+However, the \emph{completeness axiom}--i.e., summing up all feature relevances is equal to the prediction plus some reference value--only holds under particular circumstances.
 However, it holds in the case where it is indispensable, namely for linear models with independent features.
 Here, \pd{} relevances in fact coincide with Shapley values, see \Cref{app-sec:linear}.
-In general, the absence of the completeness property should be seen as an asset rather than a liability in the light of feature interactions within complex non-additive models \cite{gosiewska2020trust}.
-Due to this fact, \pd{} completely avoids the necessity of specifying an at most vaguely defined reference sample.
+We present a comprehensive discussion of the \emph{completeness axiom} in \Cref{sec:efficiency}.